-Read all about Sherwin Williams Passive, plus see 29 real homes that use it!
+Read all about Sherwin Williams Passive, plus see 21 real homes that use it!

 Sherwin Williams Passive (#SW 7064) is a light gray with cool undertones.
 It’s a great shade for those looking for a crisp, clean look in any interior room.

-In darker spaces, you can really see its true gray nature, but in spaces filled with lots of bright, natural light, it can look almost white.
-Certain lighting brings out icy blue undertones, and occasionally purple undertones might peek through.
+In darker spaces, you can really see its true gray nature, but in rooms filled with lots of bright, natural light, it can look almost white.
+Specific lighting brings out icy blue undertones, and occasionally green or purple undertones might peek through.

 The trick is to find the right shade of gray that will complement your decor and the unique lighting of your room.